 But you might avoid a big loss if you take early notice of the signs that a financial professional is untrustworthy or may be seeking to take advantage of you.
 Here are some things to watch out for:

-The broker is seeking your business by claiming an affiliation with your club, congregation, support group, or other group of which you’re a member.
+#1: The broker is seeking your business by claiming affiliation with your club, congregation, support group, or another group of which you’re a member.

-The broker pressures you for an immediate decision.
+#3.
+The broker or advisor pressures you for an immediate decision.

-No reputable broker does this.
-If your broker insists you must “buy today” or a deal may be missed, she may be trying to meet her monthly sales quota or she may be pressuring you into acting without being fully informed.
+No reputable broker or financial advisor does this.
+If they insist you must “buy today” or a deal may be missed, they may be trying to meet their monthly sales quota or they may be pressuring you into acting without being fully informed.

-Realistically ask yourself why the broker would think you should be one of the fortunate chosen few.
+Realistically ask yourself why the broker or investment advisor would think you should be one of the fortunate chosen few.
 Then realize you probably aren’t.

-The broker guarantees a certain result or promises you a return that sounds too good be true.
+#5 The broker guarantees a certain result or promises you a return that sounds too good to be true.